ylynfatt/elcodi-docs/bundles/introduction.rst

     }

-``getEntitiesOverrides`` maps a class, usually an ``Interface`` to a container parameter who represent another class.
+``getEntitiesOverrides`` maps a class, usually an ``Interface`` to a container parameter who represents another class.
 This is used for configuring the ``ResolveTargetEntityListener`` doctrine listener and can be used to `override doctrine relationships`_.

 .. _bundle-events: